MiguelFudolig/multistrainSIR/README.md

 # multistrainSIR
-Simulation Code for "The local stability of a modified multi-strain SIR model for emerging viral strains" by Fudolig and Howard
+Simulation Code for "The local stability of a modified multi-strain SIR model for emerging viral strains" by Fudolig and Howard submitted to PLOS One.

 simulation.R simulates the code for reproducing the images in the manuscript. simulation.R needs the following packages:
 -ggplot2